 In this day and age, that scathing review or damning story that once reached a couple of people can reach millions and continue popping up in web searches long after it was first created.
 The damage can be devastating unless you make a concerted effort to track, monitor and rehabilitate your reputation.

 Keep reading to find out what a reputation management strategy will do for your business, why it’s important, and what you can do to get started today.
-If you'd like to speak with a specialist, you can reach us at 888-601-5359.
+If you'd like to speak with a specialist, you can reach us at 888-601-5359 or contact us online.

 A negative story in traditional media could be damaging, but its reach was relatively small and short-term.
 Today, one bad story posted on a blog or social site can reach millions in a matter of minutes.
 If the story is bad enough, it can lead to subsequent stories that expand on the initial one.